anibalsande/Group5-UDC-Seneca/TechnicalNotes.md

 >
 >Basic multiple linear regression formula (assuming two independent variables): Y = β0 + β1X1 + β2X2, where Y is the dependent variable, β0 is the value of Y when the independent variables are equal to zero), X1 is the first independent variable, X2 is the second independent variable, and β1 and β2 are estimated regression coefficients.

-Because linear regression makes it possible to illustrate a relationship as a graph or a mathematical formula, it also makes it possible, using algebra, to predict what the unknown value of Y will be if you know the value of the other variable(s) in the formula.
+Because linear regression makes it possible to illustrate a relationship as a graph or a mathematical formula, it also makes it possible, with algebra and sufficient reliable data, to predict the unknown value of Y as long as one knows the value of the other variable(s) in the formula.
 This is why the X or independent variable is also called the "predictor" variable, and the Y or dependent variable is also called the "response" variable.

-### Assumptions of Linear Regression
+### Linear Regression and Artificial Intelligence
-For a prediction made using linear regression to be considered valid and reliable, the data used to make the
+In the

 Figure * illustrates the concept of linear regression.